What is an apprenticeship?

 Degree apprenticeship

 Degree apprenticeships guarantee you a university degree, as well as on-the-job training for a high-skilled job.
-You will spend 30 hours a week learning from experienced colleagues at work and the equivalent of one day studying towards a bachelor’s or master’s degree at university or college.
+You will spend 30 hours a week learning from experienced colleagues at work and the equivalent of one day studying towards a bachelor’s or master’s degree at a university or college.
 It gives you the kudos and academic grounding of a degree along with sought-after employability skills employers say graduates don’t have.
 And 8 out of 10 parents think it’s better than an Oxbridge degree!

 Labour Market Trends?